 General.
-Water and sewer charges were ruled by the California Supreme Court to be fees or charges for purposes of Proposition 218.
+Water and sewer charges have been determined by the California Supreme Court to be fees or charges for purposes of Proposition 218.
 As a result, new or increased water and sewer rates are subject to majority protest proceedings and cannot exceed the cost of providing service.
 For a summary description of the provisions and potential effect of Proposition 218 on the District, see the caption "-Certain Limitations on Taxes and Other Revenue Sources."

-Under the Master Resolution, the District is required to fix rates which are: (i) reasonably fair and nondiscriminatory; (ii) at least sufficient for the payment of all amounts to be payable from Net Water and Sewer Revenues in each Fiscal Year; and (iii) at least equal to: (1) 115% of Debt Service on all Parity Obligations plus the amount required to be deposited to the Operating Reserve Fund; and (2) 110% of Debt Service on all Parity Obligations plus the amount required to be deposited to the Operating Reserve Fund; and (2) 110% of Debt Service on the Operating Reserve Fund.
+Under the Master Resolution, the District is required to fix rates which are: (i) reasonably fair and nondiscriminatory; (ii) at least sufficient for the payment of all amounts to be payable from Net Water and Sewer Revenues in each Fiscal Year; and (iii) at least equal to: (1) 115% of Debt Service on all Parity Obligations plus the amount required to be deposited to the Operating Reserve Fund; and (2) 110% of Debt Service on all Parity Obligations and Subordinate Obligations plus the amount required to be deposited to the Operating Reserve Fund.

-Under the Indenture relating to the 2017C Bonds, to the fullest extent permitted by law, the District will fix and prescribe, at the commencement of each Fiscal Year, rates and charges for the Water and Sewer Service which are reasonably expected, at the commencement of such Fiscal Year, to be at least sufficient to yield during such Fiscal Year Net Revenues (defined as Net Water and Sewer Revenues less all payments due on Parity Obligations) equal to 115% of the Debt Service for such Fiscal Year.
+Under the 2018A Indenture, to the fullest extent permitted by law, the District will fix and prescribe, at the commencement of each Fiscal Year, rates and charges for the Water and Sewer Service which are reasonably expected, at the commencement of such Fiscal Year, to be at least sufficient to yield during such Fiscal Year Net Revenues (defined as Net Water and Sewer Revenues less all payments due on Parity Obligations) equal to 115% of the Debt Service on all Subordinate Obligations for such Fiscal Year.
 The District may make adjustments from time to time in such rates and charges and may make such classification thereof as it deems necessary, but shall not reduce the rates and charges then in effect unless the Net Revenues from such reduced rates and charges will at all times be sufficient to meet the foregoing requirements.

-See the Official Statement under the caption "SECURITY FOR THE 2017C BONDS-Rate Covenant."
+See the Official Statement under the caption "SECURITY FOR THE 2018A BONDS-Rate Covenant."